chrbirks/TaskTimeTracker/README.md

 TODO:
 - Integration with the Atlassian Jira API to allow automatic logging of time in Jira based on their task number/ID.
 - Remove internal registration of seconds used for easier development.
-- Statistics page for all previous tasks found in XML files.
 - Show erros in popup window instead of logging to terminal.
 Make it work for both Windows and Linux if possible?

 BUGS: